 We conclude by stating that this study offers promising research prospects.
 Firstly, a key outcome is the ability of MC simulations to actually detect low-magnitude planform changes in mid-sized river channels.
-This positive achievement thus overcomes the main difficulty related to the use of classic planimetric methods in such settings (Piégay et al., 2005), as recently highlighted by Lauer et al. (2017), who failed to detect noticeable changes in mid-sized active channels (width<25
+This positive achievement thus overcomes the main difficulty related to the use of classic planimetric methods in such settings (Piégay et al., 2005), as recently highlighted by Lauer et al. (2017), who failed to detect noticeable changes in mid-sized active channels (width<25 m).

-- 10 m).
 Secondly, as for river restoration, our methodological framework should help constructing robust scenarios of future river management, especially those based on past planform changes (e.g., Marçal et al., 2017).
 Thirdly, significance assessment of planform changes can strengthen the studies using surfaces of active channel as input for sediment budgeting (Wheaton et al., 2009).
-Finally, whilst this study, together with Lea and Legleiter (2016) and Donovan et al. (2019), draws a specific attention the SV-error SV error and, more globally, uncertainties in planimetric studies in a wide range of fluvial settings, the - 15 proposed propagation of geometric error via MC simulations could be extended to other geomorphological contexts where surface extraction from remotely-sensed remotely sensed data is involved.
+Finally, whilst this study, together with Lea and Legleiter (2016) and Donovan et al. (2019), draws a specific attention the SV-error and, more globally, uncertainties in planimetric studies in a wide range of fluvial settings, the proposed propagation of geometric error via MC simulations could be extended to other geomorphological contexts where surface extraction from remotely-sensed data is involved.

 Author contributions.
 All authors contributed to the conception of this study and manuscript writing.
-TJ wrote most of the manuscript, produced the initial data and figures; TJ and PAH conceptualised the global processing chain and performed Monte Carlo simulations; VC contributed to result interpretation; LS and GR provided a complete review of the manuscript; GR supervised the text harmonisation.
+TJ wrote most of the manuscript, produced the initial data and figures; TJ and PAH conceptualised the global processing chain and performed Monte-Carlo simulations; VC contributed to result interpretation; LS and GR provided a complete review of the manuscript; GR supervised the text harmonisation.

-20 Competing interests.
+Competing interests.
 The authors declare that they have no conflict of interest.

 Acknowledgements.
 This work was supported by the scientific council of the ENGEES.
 We warmly thank Grégoire Skupinski (LIVE) for providing orthophotos.
 We are grateful to Josué Jautzy (Geological Survey of Canada) for his valuable review of the first draft.
-We also thank two anonymous reviewers who helped to significantly improve this manuscript.
 This work has been entirely produced with free and open-source programs (QGIS;R;GDAL;Inkscape;LibreOffice;LaTeX).

-Appendix A: Monte-Carlo Monte Carlo simulation results for every sub-reach.
+Appendix A: Monte-Carlo simulation results for every sub-reach.